-Students are given cards with famous peoples’ names on the card.
-Students must ask the student yes/no questions to guess who the famous person is.
+The teacher gives students a card with famous peoples’ names.
+Students then must ask the other students yes/no questions to guess who the famous person is.

 ESL Vocabulary Fortunes – Young learners (10 years +), Teens and Adults Lower intermediate +